This Instant Pot Panera mac and cheese recipe is even better than the copycat Panera version, and it’s super easy to make in the Instant Pot.

 - If there is a significant amount of water in the pot, drain the water by gently pouring the water off into the sink.
 You needn’t drain every last drop.
 Keep a colander in the sink just in case the pasta falls from the pot.

-- Stir in 8 ounces of freshly shredded white cheddar cheese (about 2 rounded cups) and 4 ounces white American cheese (4 to 6 slices).
+- Stir in 1 cup of milk, 8 ounces of freshly shredded white cheddar cheese (about 2 rounded cups) and 4 ounces white American cheese (4 to 6 slices).
 If you had to drain the pasta, you might also want to add a bit of butter and a pinch of salt, to taste.
 Stir in a teaspoon of Dijon mustard.
 If desired, stir in some black pepper and a dash of hot sauce.

 - You may put the Instant Pot in warming mode to help melt the cheese.
 For less creamy cheese, start with only 1/2 cup of milk and add more as desired.